dpalomar/packer-Uc3mTiw/README.md

 - Starts MySql like service
 - Add asadmin tool on the developer PATH
 - Right permissions for update and install plugins on eclipse with developer account
+- Developer account has root rights, sudo and docker groups

 __Does not contain__